 Holidays to Cyprus tick all the right boxes, from beautiful beaches and ancient history to a serious party scene.

-Cyprus is the holiday gift that keeps on giving, no matter what kind of trip you’re after.
+Cyprus holidays are the gift that keep on giving, no matter what kind of trip you’re after.
 Solid sunshine?
 Sorted.
 Nightlife?
 No problem.
 History and culture?
 Heaps of both.
-And the island’s a firm fav for fly-and-flopping thanks to its beaches, with 64 Blue Flag wavers to its name.
+And the island’s a firm fave for fly-and-flopping thanks to its beaches, with 64 Blue Flag wavers to its name.
 The sandy stretches are split between the lively towns that dot the coastline – you’ve got Paphos on one end, Ayia Napa on the other, and Limassol and Larnaca in between.
 And if you head inland, it’s all pretty villages and churches nestled in the valleys of the towering Troodos Mountains.

 Rich roots